-The Farrell-Rivers plan for 2017 also seeks to update the distracted driving laws, which have fallen behind the times.
+The Farrell-Rivers plan for 2017 also updates the distracted driving laws, which have fallen behind the times.
 Washington’s Traffic Safety Commission says the laws were groundbreaking a decade ago, but outdated today.
 The new legislation focuses on the holding of personal electronic devices, but allows “minimal” interaction to turn on some functions such as GPS.
 As written, current Washington state law bars text messaging but “doesn’t preclude you from looking at Facebook or the Internet as you’re driving,” said Darrin Grondel, director of the Traffic Safety Commission.

 - Drivers are prohibited from holding cell phones and other wireless communications devices to their ears.